lunarlab-gatech/rosbag_manip/README.md

 ## Installation

-You will need Python 3 to run this code.
-It has been used with Python 3.10, but may work with other version.
+You will need Python 3.10+ to run this code.
 Run the following commands to install the repository:
 ```
 git submodule init
 git submodule update